Understanding the pet euthanasia process and how to prepare

 • Fur clippings in a keepsake vial

-• Ink or clay paw prints
+• Ink paw prints

 • Custom memorial items upon request